temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 Codec servers act as a go-between for the application and the database.
 Data from the customer’s remote server is decrypted via a codec server before it can be viewed on the WebUI.
 Conversely, data from the WebUI is encrypted through the codec server before being passed along to the database.

-Codec servers handle authentication and authorization in a similar manner used by Temporal Clusters.
-Encrypted data is much more secure to store on the client’s server.
+Codec servers can handle authentication and authorization in a similar manner used by Temporal Clusters.
+It is more secure for Temporal to store encrypted data.
 In the event of a data breach, any information uncovered would be indecipherable to bad actors.

 ## Purpose